Texas mall shooting victims include 2 young sisters, a 3-year-old boy and his parents

 Aishwarya Thatikonda

 Aishwarya Thatikonda, 26, was also among the deceased, the Texas Department of Public Safety said in a Monday afternoon news release.
-She was from India and was a civil engineer working at a general contracting business based in Frisco, CBS Texas reports.
+She was from India and was a civil engineer working at a general contracting business based in Frisco.
 She would have turned 27 later this month, according to the station.

+She was known as Aish and was famous for her trademark smile, said her boss, Srinivas Chaluvadi, CBS Texas reported.

+"She's loved and adored, not because she was killed under tragic circumstances, but because who she is personally," he said.
+"I do not, my heart does not let me give credit for all of this love and affection for the tragic way that she was killed.
+This love and affection and respect is not out of sympathy.
+They truly love her.
+And I truly love her."

 Elio Cumana-Rivas